Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Abstract

 \section{Abstract}

-The physics of systems of quantum emitters is significantly influenced by the relation between their spatial separation and the wavelength of the emitted photons.
-If the distance that separates a pair of emitters meets specific resonance conditions, the photons produced from decay may destructively interfere.
-In an infinite-wavelength setting, this effect gives rise to bound states in the continuum, where a photon remains confined in between the emitter.
-In the case of a finite-length waveguide with two periodic boundary conditions, the relevant distances become two, leading to states in which a photon is confined in either the shorter or the longer path that connects the emitters.
-If the ratio of the shorter and the longer path is a rational number, these two kinds of resonant states are allowed to co-exist in the same Hamiltonian.
+The physics of systems of quantum emitters in waveguide quantum electrodynamics is significantly influenced by the relation between their spatial separation and the wavelength of the emitted photons.
+If the distance that separates a pair of emitters meets specific resonance conditions, the photon amplitudes produced from decay may destructively interfere.
+In an infinite-waveguide setting, this effect gives rise to bound states in the continuum, where a photon remains confined between the emitters.
+In the case of a finite-length waveguide with periodic boundary conditions, there exist two such relevant distances for a given arrangement of the quantum emitters, leading to states in which a photon is confined to either the shorter or the longer path that connects the emitters.
+If the ratio of the shorter and the longer path is a rational number, these two kinds of resonant eigenstates are allowed to co-exist for the same Hamiltonian.
 In this paper, we investigate the existence of quasi-degenerate resonant doublets of a pair of identical emitters coupled to a linear waveguide mode.
 The states that form the doublet are searched among the ones in which a single excitation tends to remain bound to the emitters.
 We investigate the spectrum in a finite range around degeneracy points to check whether the doublet remains well separated from the closest eigenvalues in the spectrum.
 The identification of quasi-degenerate doublets opens the possibility to manipulate the emitters-waveguide system as an effectively two-level system in specific energy ranges, providing an innovative tool for quantum technology tasks.